lnemsick-simp/pupmod-simp-libkv/Design.md

 Each plugin must conform to the plugin API and satisfy the following general requirements:

-* All plugins must be uniquely named.
+* All plugins must be unique.

+  * Files can be named the same in different modules, but their reported plugin types must be unique.

 * All plugins must allow multiple instances of the plugin to be instantiated and used in a single catalog compile.

+  * This requirement allows the same plugin to be used for distinct configurations to the same type of backend.

 #### Configuration